 The objective function (2) aims to minimize the total operational cost.
-The first term of (2) includes costs of pulling trains, deadheading, light traveling, idling at stations, and enforcing trainto-train connections.
+The first term of (2)includes costs of pulling trains, deadheading, light traveling, idling at stations, and enforcing trainto-train connections.
 The second term is the maintenance cost and, finally, the last term is a penalty cost incurred for each critical locomotive not serviced in a shop by the end of the planning horizon.
 The cost of pulling a train is a function of track maintenance, fuel consumption and ownership costs.
 The deadheading cost is a function of track maintenance and ownership costs.
 Light traveling costs include track maintenance, ownership, fuel consumption and crew costs.
 We follow Ortiz-Astorquiza et al. (2019) and include fixed crew and fuel consumption costs within c{kl} to penalize and discourage the use of light traveling arcs.
 Idling costs correspond exclusively to ownership costs.
-Similarly, train-to-train connections costs are associated to the cost of having the locomotives inactive while the connection takes place.
+Similarly, train-to-train connection costs are associated to having the locomotives inactive while the connection takes place.
 The maintenance cost is a function of maintenance type and ownership costs.
+The cost of operating foreign locomotives is implicitly accounted for via ownership costs, which are paid on every arc of the graph.
+Thus, the railroad incurs all the costs of owning foreign units during the whole planning horizon.
+We note that we do not consider fixed leasing cost as long-term agreements between major railroads govern the availability and access to locomotives when required.

-Constraints (3) and (4) set the initial conditions at the beginning of the week.
-The set of constraints (3) fixes the known flow of regular locomotives on legacy arcs.
+Constraints (3) and (4) set the initial conditions at the beginning of the week: the set of constraints (3) fixes the known flow of regular locomotives on legacy arcs.
 Observe that it suffices to consider only arcs in the service layer, as regular locomotives do not flow on the overdue layer.

 Similarly, constraints (4) set the known flow of critical locomotives on legacy train arcs.
 These are units initially in transit that are due for maintenance during the current week.

 The set of constraints (5) establishes the number of regular locomotives of type k flowing out of the initial node i, considering both owned and foreign locomotives of type k.
 The integer variable u{ki} states how many additional locomotives of type k are needed at station $s = p_i$ at the beginning of the planning horizon.
-Similarly, equations (6) state the flow out of initial nodes for critical locomotives.
+Similarly, constraints (6) state the flow out of initial nodes for critical locomotives.
 In this case, λ{vi}^C equals one if the critical locomotive v is available at station $s = p_i$ at the beginning of the horizon, or zero otherwise.
-Equalities (7) guarantee that the number of regular locomotives flowing into sink nodes equals the one flowing out of sources.
-Likewise, equalities (8) indicate that each critical locomotive must flow into a sink.
+Constraints (7) guarantee that the number of regular locomotives flowing into sink nodes equals the one flowing out of sources.
+Likewise, constraints (8) indicate that each critical locomotive must flow into a sink.
 Flow conservation on departure, arrival, outpost and connection nodes are imposed by constraints (9), for regular locomotives, and by (10), for critical locomotives, respectively.